pjfanning/pekko-serialization-jackson3/README.md

 # pekko-serialization-jackson3

-Jackson 3 equivalent of [pekko-serialization-jackson](https://pekko.apache.org/docs/pekko/current/serialization-jackson.html) which uses Jackson 2.17 (Pekko 1.1).
+Jackson 3 equivalent of [pekko-serialization-jackson](https://pekko.apache.org/docs/pekko/current/serialization-jackson.html) which uses Jackson 2.x.

 The package name in Jackson3 is `tools.jackson` instead of `com.fasterxml.jackson`.
 The default configuration has changed a lot compared with Jackson2.